 From Floreana, Santa Fe is located halfway to the central island of Santa Cruz.
 Today promises to become another memorable highlight of this cruise, with visits of the typical and popular islands of Santa Fe and South Plaza.
 These will surprise again because of their complete distinctive character.
 Below the bizarre giant opuntia cacti you will encounter some of the most characteristic and outstanding species, including land iguanas.

 After breakfast and another wet landing you will make a guided walk from the beach of Santa Fe.
-There is an easy shorter circuit or a strenuous longer. moderate-level hike (2 mi.); the guide will decide which path will be followed.
-Around lunchtime you will proceed to South Plaza (about 2.5 hours Northwest)—possibly accompanied by bottle nose dolphins!
+There is an easy shorter circuit or a strenuous longer, moderate-level hike (2 mi.); the guide will decide which path to follow.
+Around lunchtime you will proceed to South Plaza (about 2.5 hours Northwest)—possibly accompanied by bottlenose dolphins!

 South Plaza is one out of two islets close to the eastern coast of Santa Cruz.
 On this Jurassic islet you will undertake a contrast-guided nature walk (easy level 0.75 mi).
 Before—a hopefully spectacular—sunset you will leave for tomorrow’s destination, North Seymour, following the coast of Santa Cruz to the heart of the archipelago (about 4 hours).
 You will drop the anchor in the Itabaca Channel, where you can enjoy a quiet floating sleep.